cstuartroe/lauvinko/pages/poems.md

-This is just a record of little snippets of Lauvinko text I've written for personal use.
+This is just a record of little snippets of Lauvìnko text I've written for personal use.

 ```